TristansCloud/stickleback-ml-morph/README.md

 python3 landmark_distance.py -1 output5/manual.csv -2 30_relandmarked_ml_format.csv -l 40 -a 30_relm_angle.csv -d 30_relm_distance.csv
 ``` -->

-`landmark_distance.py` outputs three files; two csv files of landmarks for set 1 and 2, and a csv file of the distance in pixels between the two sets of landmarks.
+`landmark_distance.py` outputs five files; two csv files of landmarks for set 1 and 2, a csv file of the distance in pixels between the two sets of landmarks.
 You can use this distance file to explore how error varies among landmarks and individuals.
 Certain landmarks may be placed less accurately than others.
 Some features may be present in a small subset of individuals and the model may not handle these outliers well.
 Check for these conditions using the distance csv and your favorite data analysis software.
 There are Rscripts from the companion paper to to this for the Stuart Lab's stickleback images.
 These files are created in the main `stickleback-ml-morph` directory.
 To cleanup and move these files to the output folder, run:
 ```
 mv distance.csv mlmorph.csv manual.csv angle.csv output5/
 ```